 Contractor's tax on the gross proceeds of commercial construction activities is imposed directly on the contractor regardless of who is the owner of the project.
-If component materials, or machinery and equipment (purchases covered under the exemption) are purchased through a construction contractor and included in construction contract amount rather than purchased directly by the business receiving the exemption, then the exemption is lost on those items included in the contract.
-The exempt items must be SOLD OR LEASED DIRECTLY TO, BILLED DIRECTLY TO AND PAID FOR DIRECTLY BY the business receiving the exemption.
+If component materials, or machinery and equipment (purchases covered under the exemption) are purchased https://docs.org/linearing-nc-nd-exemption a construction contractor and included in construction contract amount rather than purchased directly by the business receiving the exemption, then the exemption is lost on those items included in the contract.
+The exempt items must be SOLD OR LEASED DIRECTLY TO, BILLED DIRECTLY TO, and PAID FOR DIRECTLY BY the business receiving the exemption.